asuntsev/uva-frank-batten-code-challenge/README.md

 to consider the following options:
 ------------------------------------------------------------------------------------------------

-0. Discuss the web page UI to determine set of features to be implemented.
+1. Discuss the web page UI to determine set of features to be implemented.
 It's where the "Simulation Games web page mockup" will be playing its role;

-1. Consider envolving into development process any modern JS framework like Angular, React, Aurelia.
-   This approach will allow you to create nicely looking responsive web client application.
+2. Consider involving into development process any modern JS framework like Angular, React, Aurelia.
+This approach will allow you to create nicely looking responsive web client application with two-way binding between View and View Model components and ability to communicate with Web services for delivering needed content from Web

-2. Add user (Gamer) authentication.
+3. Add user (Gamer) authentication.
 A mechanic of user authentication should follow a policies and technics established in UVA;

-3. Add server tier supporting the web site.
+4. Add server tier supporting the web site.
 This tier could consist of two things:

     - Database to store Game's and Gamer's data:

            - initial data sets for constructing the page's content dynamically (list of Games and their descriptions, for instance)
            - Game's status associated with particular Gamer;
            - any other data to support gaming sessions

     - Set of Web Services to make data stored in database available for client application

-4. Redesign UI of client web page making it fully responsive.
+5. Redesign UI of client web page making it fully responsive.
 This should keep it usable and good looking in various devices having different size of viewing area.
 For smaller devices (tablets, smartphones) the Page's user interface should be redesigned completely;

-5. Test the web page in different browsers using a tools available online (SauceLabs, Selenium etc).
+6. Test the web page in different browsers using a tools available online (SauceLabs, Selenium etc).
 Especially it makes a sense when it comes to use JS frameworks actively (ES6 features are not supported by any browser);

-6. Think about switching from local infrastructure to Cloud computing.
+7. Think about switching from local infrastructure to Cloud computing.
 This step should be coordinated with other UVA's departments, schools, and plans.

 Thank you for reading this text!  :)